Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Application of the first formulation: A nonminimal derivative coupling model

 Unfortunately, all the fixed points come out to be non-hyperbolic, meaning their stability investigation is beyond the normal linear stability analysis.
-We do not go further into the stability analysis of the fixed points in this paper, and argue this as a possible limitation of the first dynamical system formulation, that we have applied to study this particular model.
+Without employing more sophisticated treatments like center manifold analysis, no conclusive statements about attractors, instabilities, or any global behaviour can be made.
+We do not go further into the stability analysis of the fixed points in this paper, and argue this as a possible limitation of the first dynamical system formulation that we have applied to study this particular model.